Allina To Implement Visitor Restrictions Citing Widespread Influenza

 As part of its restrictions, Allina has released the following guidelines: children under the age of 5 are asked not to visit patients; visitors to mom/baby and birth center units will be screened for wellness before entrance; and sick visitors are asked to refrain from coming to the hospital.
 Allina says exceptions may be made to accommodate for a patient’s condition.

+So far this season, the latest numbers show 218 patients have been hospitalized with the flu, far off the previous year’s pace.
+But a later winter spike remains possible.

+“Even if it’s late we can still get a peak and sometimes we get a second peak, and so it might last as far as March or April,” Studer said.

 The restrictions will begin Jan.
-22 and will be implemented at all of Allina Health hospitals.
+22 and will be implemented at all Allina Health hospitals.

 The Minnesota Department of Health says influenza in the state is widespread.